sohamdats/DFNetOnnxCPP/readme.md

 **Future Work**

 1. Curerntly audio files are shortened to 30 secs to facilitate low latency.
 Online streaming can be used to improve the latency.
-2. Need to debug segmentation fault for longer files appearing in some cases.
+2. Need to debug segmentation faults that are appearing in some cases for longer audio files.